Expiration tracking

 What RxRescue does

 RxRescue gives pharmacy and med-room teams a focused way to scan medication stock, see first-expired-first-out priority, pull short-dated inventory, print labels, and keep a defensible activity trail.
+Every one of these runs where your team can see it — on the dashboard, every shift — not in a background process nobody checks.

 Surface expired and near-expired medication before the audit, return window, or shelf check forces the issue.